-You can probably guess the rest: Batman tows the balloon away from the statue (missing it by inches), the police figure out that Joker was the guy behind everything, and Batman drives the balloon into Gotham Bay, where he cuts it open with a Batarang so he can collect a sample of Joker’s poison.
-No, there’s no attention paid to how badly this will wreck the ecosystem.
-Why do you ask?***
+You can probably guess the rest: Batman tows the balloon away from the statue (missing it by inches), the police peg Joker as the guy behind everything, and Batman drives the balloon into Gotham Bay, where he cuts it open with a Batarang so he can collect a sample of Joker’s poison.
+No, there’s no attention paid to how badly this will wreck the ecosystem, why do you ask?***

-Oh, and Bats and Joker engage in a Schumacher-worthy battle of puns and the Batboat (coming to stores this Christmas!) makes a gratuitous ten-second appearance, but who gives a crap?
+Oh, and there’s another kung-fu fight (supplemented by a Schumacher-worthy battle of puns) and the Batboat (coming to stores this Christmas!) makes a gratuitous ten-second appearance, but at this point, who gives a crap?

-Epilogue: antidote’s been invented through the miracle of Bat-science, the guard’s a-okay, and Arkham gets a new patient.
-And loses a fourth wall.
+Epilogue: antidote’s been invented through the miracle of Bat-science, the guard’s a-okay, and Arkham says hello to a new patient.
+And goodbye to its fourth wall.

-As Bat-debuts go, this isn’t really what I’d call a gold standard.
+As Bat-debuts go, this… is pretty far from the gold standard.
 Batman ’66 kicked off by introducing the world to the sheer loony glee that was Frank Gorshin’s Riddler and the Batusi.
 That Other Show provided some truly gorgeous music and animation that more than made up for the ho-hum Man-Bat plot.
 Batman Begins, for better or worse, launched a new Renaissance in superhero filmmaking.
 Hell, even The Brave and the Bold gets points for using a hero as obscure as Jaime Reyes to establish its anything-goes premise.